cloudposse/docs/content/docs/reference/ecs-partial-task-definitions.md

     An example application repository can be found [here](https://github.com/cloudposse-examples/app-on-ecs).

-    <br> Two things need to be pulled from this repository:
+    <br/> Two things need to be pulled from this repository:

    - The `task-definition.json` file under `deploy/task-definition.json`
    - The GitHub Workflows.

     An important note about the GitHub Workflows, in the example repository they all live under `.github/workflows`.
 This is done so development of workflows can be fast, however we recommend moving the shared workflows to a separate repository and calling them from the application repository.
 The application repository should only contain the workflows `main-branch.yaml`, `release.yaml` and `feature-branch.yml`.

-    <br>To enable Partial Task Definitions in the workflows, the call to [`cloudposse/github-action-run-ecspresso` (link)](https://github.com/cloudposse-examples/app-on-ecs/blob/main/.github/workflows/workflow-cd-ecspresso.yml#L133-L147) should have the input `mirror_to_s3_bucket` set to the S3 bucket name. the variable `use_partial_taskdefinition` should be set to `'true'`
+    <br/>To enable Partial Task Definitions in the workflows, the call to [`cloudposse/github-action-run-ecspresso` (link)](https://github.com/cloudposse-examples/app-on-ecs/blob/main/.github/workflows/workflow-cd-ecspresso.yml#L133-L147) should have the input `mirror_to_s3_bucket` set to the S3 bucket name. the variable `use_partial_taskdefinition` should be set to `'true'`

     <details><summary> Example GitHub Action Step </summary>